-While working on an important project, if your Internet keeps fluctuating or you witness poor bandwidth, the first action you do is move your eyes to check your Wi-Fi icon.
+While working on an important project, if your Internet keeps fluctuating or you witness poor bandwidth, you first move your eyes to check your Wi-Fi icon.
 When it is not displaying the signals, we can truly understand how annoying the experience could be.
-But don’t worry, it might be a temporary glitch and can be resolved quickly.
+But don’t worry.
+It might be a temporary glitch and can be resolved quickly.

 How Do I Fix Windows 10 Wi-Fi Not Showing Up Problem?
 (2023)

-Fortunately, certain basic workarounds can help you resolve laptop not connecting to Wi-Fi problems.
+Fortunately, certain basic workarounds can help resolve a laptop not connecting to Wi-Fi.
 Some of the most effective ones are shared below:

 Method 1: Enable the Wi-Fi via Shortcut

 There are some shortcuts to turn On and off the Wi-Fi on your laptop and desktop.
 If you’ve pressed the wrong key and turned your Wi-Fi off, Windows won’t show the Wi-Fi network.
-Depending on the laptop model you’re using, the specific key to enable Wi-Fi may vary.
+The specific key to enable Wi-Fi may vary depending on your laptop model.
 So, look for a small wireless icon, as shown in the image below of an F12 key.

 Method 2: Turn Wi-Fi Off and On again

-Sometimes due to common technical problems, you might face some glitches and witness Wi-Fi not showing up.
+Sometimes, due to common technical problems, you might face glitches and witness Wi-Fi not showing up.
 Simply disable and enable Wi-Fi on your device to restore your Wi-Fi network.
 To do so, follow the steps here.

 - In your taskbar, find the Internet icon.
 Right-click on the icon.